 Hello world!
-I am a third year graduate student in the CCE division working in Jackie Barton’s lab.
+I am a fifth year graduate student in the CCE division working in Jackie Barton’s lab.
 I study mechanisms of how different DNA repair pathways signal one another to coordinate complex processes essential for life.
 Before Caltech, I began my undergraduate work at Riverside Community College (RCC) and finished my degree in Chemistry after transferring to Stanford University.
 I encountered thoughtful teachers at RCC and Stanford who inspired me to pursue my interests, and I strive to do the same for my students.
 I had the the opportunity to tutor in the Math Learning Center at RCC, and I especially enjoyed helping and encouraging students who were pushing through arithmetic, algebra, and trigonometry classes.
 In graduate school, I have had the opportunity to TA freshman chemistry labs, a freshman chemistry class, and an organic chemistry lab for pre-medical students.
-I have learned many lessons while TAing, including how to motivate students who are non-majors and the challenges associated with larger courses.
+I have also co-developed the Chemistry Tutorials program and co-taught a tutorials course on "Curing" Cancer from a DNA Perspective: Trends in Treatment Strategies from Cisplatin to Virotherapy.
+I have learned many lessons while teaching, including motivating students who are non-majors, the challenges associated with leading larger courses, and designing a new course.
 CPET and the CTLO have been and continue to be great resources for me and others who aspire to be effective teachers, and I am excited to a part of the teaching movement at Caltech in a more formal capacity as CPET co-director.
 Outside of campus, I enjoy spending time with my lovely roommate, Tonia, going on adventures with friends, planning and participating in GCF events, finding restaurants with delicious gluten-free options, baking, hiking, and dreaming about the day I can own a cat.